Prometheus-X-association/lomct/docs/design-document.md

 **Deployment and installation:**

+The organization must :
-- install a LRS
+- deploy an LRS (learning locker for example)

+The user (learner, teacher, ...) must :
 - install LOMCT browser extension (available on Chrome first)

 **Configuration**

+The organization must :
+- Create a store in LRS
+- Create a client associate to the  store in LRS
+- Give read and write access to the client
+- Send to users : url of xAPI Endpoint and Basic Auth

+The user must create an account by filling in the form :
+- username
+- email
+- biography
-- Enter the URL(s) of the LRS in the LOMCT settings.
+- the URL of xAPI Endpoint received by the organization
-- Enter the user credentials in the LOMCT settings.
+- the basic auth key received by the organization

 ## Error scenarios defined